eloqdata/eloq-website/website/blog/2024-09-01-benchmark-transaction/index.md

 tags: [Company]
 ---

 In the previous blog, we discussed the [durable feature](/blog/2024/08/25/benchmark-txlog) of **EloqKV** and benchmarked the write performance of **EloqKV** with the Write-Ahead-Log enabled.
-In this blog, we will continue to explore the transaction capabilities of **EloqKV** and benchmark the performance of distributed atomic operations using the Redis _WATCH / MULTI / EXEC_ commands.
+In this blog, we will continue to explore the transaction capabilities of **EloqKV** and benchmark the performance of distributed atomic operations using the Redis `MULTI EXEC` commands.

 <!--truncate-->